-Marble Roll STEAM Activity in the Sensory Bin
+Science Activity with Marbles in the Sensory Bin

-A STEAM activity is easy to create in the sensory bin with a marble and recyclables.
-Kids will love exploring these simple materials added to the sensory bin for some awesome hands-on discovery.
+A science activity is easy to create in the sensory bin with a marble and some everyday recyclables.
+Kids will love exploring these materials in the sensory bin for some awesome hands-on discovery.

 This post contains affiliate links.
 Privacy and Disclosure